 Loans and receivables are nonderivative financial assets with fixed or determinable payments and fixed maturities that are not quoted in an active market.
 After initial measurement, loans and receivables are subsequently carried at amortized cost using the effective interest rate (EIR) method less any allowance for impairment.
 Amortized cost is calculated taking into account any discount or premium on acquisition and includes fees that are an integral part of the EIR and transaction costs.
 The amortization is included under 'Finance revenue' in the consolidated statement of income.
-Gains and losses are recognized in profit or loss in the consolidated statement of income when the loans and receivables are included in current assets if maturity is within 12 months from the reporting date.
+Gains and losses are recognized in profit or loss in the consolidated statement of income when the loans and receivables are derecognized or impaired, as well as through the amortization process.
+Loans and receivables are included in current assets if maturity is within 12 months from the reporting date.
 Otherwise, these are classified as noncurrent assets.